ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 ## **Description:**

-We want a mobile application where people can sign up for events at community centers that are popular and fill up fast.
+We want a mobile application where people can sign up for events at community centres that are popular and fill up fast.
 We want to allow people with limitations such as work, disability, etc. to be able to sign up for these events fairly and not have to sit refreshing a webpage until they can get a chance at reserving a spot.

 How?
 Lottery!
 If I am running swimming lessons for 20 kids, I will post my event or series of events and I will let everyone join the waiting list for a period of a week.
 After the week is up, I will ask the system to choose 20 kids to sign up.
 The system will then notify these kids (or their guardians), if they say no they don’t want swimming lessons, then the system will sample another child to sign up.
 I can monitor the progress and then get access to the final list of everyone who signs up.
 If perhaps someone cancels later I can cancel them in the app and a new applicant is drawn.